celery/celery/docs/userguide/tasks.rst

 filtered for spam.
 When the comment is created, we run the spam filter in the background, so the user doesn't have to wait for it to finish.

-We hvae a Django blog application allowing comments on blog posts.
+We have a Django blog application allowing comments on blog posts.
 We'll describe parts of the models/views and tasks for this application.